Webster's salamander: Description

 Webster's salamander is a cryptic species which is morphologically nearly indistinguishable from several other eastern Plethodon species, including red-backed salamanders (P. cinereus, P. serratus) and zigzag salamanders (P. angusticlavius, P. dorsalis, P. ventralis).
 Like these species, Webster's salamander is a small plethodontid with a wide range of color patterns on a dark brown background.
 The back often has a red, orange, or yellow dorsal stripe which may have irregular edges, or it may be unstriped entirely.
 The dorsal stripe, when present, is typically brighter on the tail than the torso.
 The flanks and underside are speckled with white, red, and black.
 Webster's salamander is mainly differentiated through genetic data and its geographic range, which mostly does not overlap with similar species.

 There is some sympatric overlap with the southern zigzag salamander (P. ventralis) in northern Alabama.
 Although these species may be confused with each other in that area, they never hybridize, and P. websteri is usually found in a striped morph while P. ventralis is usually in an unstriped morph where they co-occur.
+P. websteri and P. ventralis have subtle but measurable differences in head shape, and this appears to be unrelated to their diet or broader climate conditions.
+Variation in head shape is strongest between different populations of each species and has no correlation with each population's degree of sympatry.
+Competition-induced character displacement is unlikely to be the cause of these morphological differences, through microclimate preferences are a possible (albeit unstudied) factor.